robinsonkwame/database-recovery-game/WARP.md

 - Each scenario has branching outcomes based on player choices
 - Previous decisions affect subsequent scenario descriptions through `nextScenarioModifiers`
 - Dynamic performance summaries are injected into future scenarios
-- Score ranges from -10 to 10 with contextual feedback
+- Score ranges from 0 to 10 (1 point for correct answers, 0 points for incorrect)

 ## Development Commands